PEmicro logo

 Read more...

-Different targets require a different power schemes that depend on the design of the target board, target voltages, and even the device architecture.
-PEmicro has designed their Cyclone LC and Cyclone FX to optionally power a target before, during, and after programming.
+Different targets may require different power schemes which could depend on the design of the target board, target voltages, and even the device architecture.
+The Cyclone LC and Cyclone FX programmers are designed to optionally power a target before, during, and after programming.
 Power can be sourced at many voltage levels from the Cyclone itself or sourced by an external power supply and switched by the Cyclone.

 Read more...